manuellapaez/Agents-AzureAIFoundry/README.md

 - **Multi-Agent Support**: Extend architecture to support multiple agents for different business contexts.
 - **Dashboard Integration**: Visualize rupture events and agent responses in a web-based dashboard.
 - **Real API Integration**: Replace simulated demand creation with live integration to the Promotor API.
+- **Alert Analysis by Agent**: Move beyond simulated alerts by allowing the agent to evaluate recurrence and decide when to notify account managers, integrating with Microsoft Graph for real email dispatch.
 - **Unit Tests**: Add automated tests for email parsing, agent communication, and action execution.

 ## Acknowledgements
-- Built on Microsoft Azure AI Foundry
+- Built on **Microsoft Azure AI Foundry**
-- Utilizes Microsoft Graph API for email handling
+- Utilizes **Microsoft Graph API** for email handling
 - Inspired by real-world retail stockout management challenges

 ## Disclaimer
-This project is for educational and demonstration purposes only.
+This project is educational and demonstrative.
 It is not intended for production use without further development, testing, and security review.

 ## Contributions and contact
 Contributions are welcome!
-Please open issues or pull requests for bug fixes, enhancements, or new features.
+Open issues or pull requests for bug fixes, enhancements, or new features.

-For questions or support, please contact me.

-**Manuella Paez**
+**Contact:** Manuella Paez